junxit/us-congress-bills-111/metadata.md

 - 2010-09-16 — Placed on the Union Calendar, Calendar No. 352.
 - 2010-09-16 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-607.
 - 2010-09-16 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 111-607.
+- 2010-09-22 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-09-22 — Considered under suspension of the rules. (consideration: CR H6848-6850)
+- 2010-09-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1745.
+- 2010-09-22 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
+- 2010-09-23 — Considered as unfinished business. (consideration: CR H6941-6942)
+- 2010-09-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-09-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 1 (Roll no. 543). (text: CR 9/22/2010 H6848-6849)
+- 2010-09-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 1 (Roll no. 543).(text: CR 9/22/2010 H6848-6849)